2017 National Extension Tourism Conference

 Visit the Call for Proposals webpage to submit your proposal(s).

-The deadline for submission is March 13, 2017, and presenters will be notified in mid-April if accepted.
+The deadline for submission has been extended to March 27, 2017, and presenters will be notified in mid-April if accepted.

 Specific questions or inquiries regarding proposal submissions may be addressed to: